3 simple steps to lose weight as fast as possible. Read now

 1. Shade-grown versus sun-grown coffee

-Coffee naturally grows under the shade of high trees.
+Coffee naturally grows under the shade of tall trees.
 However, to speed up the growing process and increase revenue, many coffee plantations grow their coffee beans in full sunlight.
 This is problematic in several ways.

 2. Organic coffee